-'''

-Note:

-/!\

 The material on this page is part of the Quick Start Guide and is not exhaustive.
 For more details, please see the Reference Pages.

-• Access to the Hydra cluster is through a remote terminal connection:

-If you are using a Mac you will use the built-in Terminal App,

-• for Windows, you can use the ssh client integrated into new versions of the Windows command prompt, the program PuTTY, or another ssh client • for Linux use ssh. • When you received your email from the Hydra admin team with your user account information it contained your username and a link to reset your initial password. · You will need your username to reset your initial password, • and enable VPN, log into telework.si.edu, or use a "trusted" computer to connect to the self-serve password change/reset page.

-There are two computers (known as login nodes) that you can log into for Hydra access:
+- Access to the Hydra cluster is through a remote terminal connection: - If you are using a Mac you will use the built-in Terminal App, - o for Windows, you can use the ssh client integrated into new versions of the Windows command prompt, the program Putty, or - o for Linux use ssh. - When you received your email from the Hydra admin team with your user account information it contained your username and a link to reset your initial password. - o You will need your username to reset your initial password, - o and enable VPN, log into telework.si.edu, or use a "trusted" computer to connect to the self-serve password change/reset page. - There are two computers (known as login nodes) that you can log into for Hydra access: - o hydra-login01.si.edu, and - o hydra-login02.si.edu - O You can use either one.